traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ All theoretical, no practical/tangible

 ^ so i found other ways to learn and decided to create a physical use case for ML that was relevant to me and my interests

+^ So the real reason i built this is because I couldn't keep up with a machine learning study group at work.

 ---